JellyBoonz/graphics-blog/about.md

 Welcome to my corner of the internet dedicated to computer graphics, rendering, and the mathematics that makes it all possible.

-## What You'll Find Here

-This blog is a collection of thoughts, tutorials, and explorations in computer graphics.
-I write about:
+This blog is a collection of thoughts, demonstrations, and explorations in computer graphics.
+I write about **rendering techniques**, **math**, and other related stuff.

-### Rendering Techniques
-- **Ray Tracing**: From basic ray-sphere intersections to advanced global illumination
-- **Rasterization**: Traditional GPU rendering pipelines and optimizations
-- **Real-time Graphics**: Techniques for achieving 60+ FPS in modern games and applications

-### Mathematical Foundations
-- **Linear Algebra**: Matrices, vectors, and transformations in graphics
-- **Calculus**: Understanding derivatives and integrals in rendering contexts
-- **Geometry**: 3D mathematics, coordinate systems, and spatial relationships

-### Implementation Details
-- **Code Examples**: Working implementations in C++, GLSL, and other languages
-- **Performance Analysis**: Profiling and optimizing rendering algorithms
-- **Best Practices**: Lessons learned from real-world graphics programming

 ## Why Graphics Programming?